metalcarratt/ministry/ls/Philippians/msg58.md

-forbearance - 'eki' (extensive) + reasonable, considerate, suitable
+forbearance - 'epi' (extensive) + 'eikos' reasonable, considerate, suitable

 forbearance is to understand the situation at hand and react in a way that is full of wisdom and love. it is not to be excessively strict or excessively loose, but appropriate for the